-Finally, recent privacy solutions have positioned a first party - such as a social network or search engine or browser - to be the only party to collect consumer data, create inferences, and then use that knowledge (e.g., to place ads).
-The privacy solution being offered is to preclude any third party trackers to collect data and also to not allow others to gain access to inferences about their users or be able to target them with advertising.
-Conceptually, Figure 16 illustrates the two options: a first party collects data, creates inferences, and uses that new knowledge (Survey 2) versus allowing trackers to collect data, and a data broker creates inferences and uses that new knowledge (Survey 5).
+Finally, recent privacy solutions have positioned a first partysuch as a social network, search engine, or browser the only party able to as appropriately collect consumer data, create inferences, and use that knowledge (e.g., to place ads).
+The privacy solution being offered is to preclude any thirdparty trackers from collecting data as well as forbidding others from gaining access to inferences about their users or being able to target them with advertising.
+Conceptually, Figure 16 illustrates the two options: a first party collects data, creates inferences, and uses that new knowledge (Survey 2), or trackers collect data that a data broker uses to create inferences for further application (Survey 5).